Habib University: Academics

 The university offers six majors including Computer Science, Computer Engineering, Electrical Engineering, Social Development & Policy, Communication & Design and Comparative Humanities.
 All classes are modeled after a tutorial system which includes small classes of 12 students.

 The university has affiliations with Stanford University, Pitzer College, University of Michigan, University of California, Berkeley, and Texas A&M University; allowing student's to attend summer sessions at these universities.
 It has a student to teacher ratio of 12:1, and, as of 2016, has 1,000 full-time students.
 The university is regarded as among Pakistan's most progressive education institute.

 Yohsin Lecture Series

 Yohsin Lecture Series is a public lecture series modeled after the public lecture series of the London School of Economics.
 The Inaugural Yohsin Lecture was delivered by Dr. Munir Fasheh in November 2011.
-Other prominent speakers have included: the former Dean for SAIS at the Johns Hopkins University, Dr. Vali Nasr, MIT Professor Deborah K. Fitzgerald, Gayatri Chakravorty Spivak, Reza Aslan and Noam Chomsky.
+Other prominent speakers have included: the former Dean for SAIS at the Johns Hopkins University, Dr. Vali Nasr, MIT Professor Deborah K. Fitzgerald, Gayatri Chakravorty Spivak, Reza Aslan, Noam Chomsky and Ashis Nandy.

-Dhanani School of Science and Engineering (DSSE) Public Lecture Series

-The Dhanani School of Science and Engineering (DSSE) invites professionals of academia to share their ideas on a wide variety of subjects through its Public Lecture Series.

-Interdisciplinary Development Research and Action Center (IDRAC)

-The IDRAC Center at HU fosters research and action on key development challenges facing Pakistan and the larger South Asian region.
-The Center hosts a series of activities in the region while serving society and contributing to the social welfare.

-Center for Media and Design (CMD)

-The Center for Media and Design acts as a hub for talks, symposia, exhibitions, literary readings, and arts such as film, video, music, dance, theater and performance.

-Arzu Center

-The Center is named after the 18th century poet, linguist and lexicographer, Siraj-ud-Din Ali Khan Arzu.
-The Arzu Center is linked to HU's School of Arts, Humanities and Social Sciences programs and serve to meet the vernacular requirements of the University.
-The Center's scope of work covers a wide range including language instruction, translation from and into the regional languages.